kuntzloic/Quotes-Scraping/README.md

-# This project is an example of WebScraping with a JavaScript Project
+# Example of WebScraping for a JavaScript Website

 To execute the project in local, you need to setup a Splash server on port 8050